Musk PAC tells Philadelphia judge the $1 million sweepstakes winners are not chosen by chance

 “The $1 million recipients are not chosen by chance," Gober said Monday.
 “We know exactly who will be announced as the $1 million recipient today and tomorrow.”

-America PAC hopes the lottery will help Donald Trump's presidential campaign.
-Krasner said 18 prizes have been announced to date.
+“This was all a political marketing masquerading as a lottery,” Krasner testified.
+“That’s what it is.
+A grift.”

-Lawyers for Musk and his America PAC confirmed to the judge they do not plan to extend the lottery beyond Tuesday.
+Lawyers for Musk and the PAC said they do not plan to extend the lottery beyond Tuesday.
+Krasner said the first three winners, starting on Oct.
+19, came from Pennsylvania in the days leading up to the state's Oct.
+21 voter registration deadline.

-However, Krasner called it an illegal lottery under Pennsylvania law, with no published rules or privacy policies for the information the PAC collects on voters who sign an oath the U.S. Constitution as they register for the sweepstakes.
+Other winners came from the battleground states of Wisconsin, Nevada, Arizona, Georgia, North Carolina and Michigan.
+It's not clear if anyone has yet received the money.
+The PAC pledged they would get it by Nov.
+30, according to an exhibit shown in court.

+More than 1 million people from the seven states have registered for the sweepstakes by signing a petition saying they support the right to free speech and to bear arms, the first two amendments to the U.S. Constitution.
+Krasner questioned how the PAC might use their data, which it will have on hand well past the election.

-“They were scammed for their information,” Krasner testified Monday.
+“They were scammed for their information,” Krasner said.
 “It has almost unlimited use.”

 Krasner's lawyer, John Summers, said Musk is “the heartbeat of America PAC,” and the person announcing the winners and presenting the checks.